Parades in Northern Ireland: Belfast Pride

 An LGBT+ Pride parade has been held in Belfast each year since the early 1990s.
 The parade has been seen as controversial due to public perceptions of LGBT+ Rights in Northern Ireland, as Northern Ireland has more traditionalist Protestants and Catholics.
 In 2005 a number of Christian groups called for it to be banned, but the Parades Commission ruled that it could go ahead.
 It is sometimes described as one of the few genuine cross-community events in Northern Ireland.

 Remembrance Sunday parades

 War memorial parades are mainly attended by the unionist population of Northern Ireland, but recently nationalists have started to get involved.
 Some war memorial parades are run by Protestant organisations such as the Orange Order.
 However those on Remembrance Sunday (the Sunday closest to 11 November) are organised by local councils or the British Legion and commemorate war dead of all religious backgrounds.
 Remembrance Sunday parades usually consist of a march by veterans or local military units or both to a Remembrance Sunday ceremony, usually held at a war memorial, and often another march to a church service.
+In Belfast, the Belfast Cenotaph at City Hall is used for the ceremony.

+March for Jesus

+March for Jesus parades bring together all Christian denominations in Northern Ireland.
+It is organised as a part of the March for Jesus global movement as an interdenominational event.
+It spread to Belfast by 1990, in which 6,000 Catholics and Protestants gathered to march together.